ambrop72/aprinter/README.md

 ~/aprinter-service/bin/aprinter-service
 ```

 Then navigate your browser to `http://127.0.0.1:4000/`.

-Only Chrome is tested.
+Instructions for using the web service:
+- Define a "configuration" - either modify or copy an existing configuration.
+- Make changes to the configuration.
+- Select this configuration in the combo box at the top.
-At the bottom of the page, there is a button which will compile whatever configuration is selected.
+- At the bottom of the page, press the compile button.
+- Wait some time for the compilation to complete.
+You will receive a zip with the firmware image.
+- Extract the zip and upload the firmware image to your board.

 ## Support